Skill with prize: Examples

 Another SWP machine class is free-standing machines, generally found in video arcades.
-These are frequently merchandisers – devices containing prizes – most commonly claw cranes(also known as claw machines), and more recently Stacker.
+These are frequently merchandisers – devices containing prizes – most commonly claw cranes (also known as claw machines), and more recently Stacker.
 Other examples include Barber Cut and Barber Cut Lite by Namco Bandai Games.

 There are also a number of SWP games specific to Japan, such as Move Sector and Ring Magician.
 Another class is redemption games, which rather than containing prizes, instead dispense tickets that can be redeemed for prizes.
 Some machines, such as Flamin' Finger and Stacker, can be configured as either merchandisers or redemption games.

 Economics

 SWP machines are generally intended to be profitable for the operator in their own right, rather than as loss leaders; sample economics are given in reference.
 For example, Barber Cut is advertised as "more addicting than any other prize redemption game, and those repeat plays will land right in your cash box!"

 A problem that some vendors identify is that players may be "skeptical of any chance at winning", since many SWP games can be and are rigged to only provide payout a fraction of the time;

 thus evidence that suggests that a prize has been won "convinces players that it is possible to win."

-While SWP machines are generally not intended to be winnable by skilled players – otherwise such a player could continue to play and win and cause losses to the operator – it is sometimes possible that player skill, or using the machine in a way not anticipated by the manufacturer, can result in the game becoming winnable.
+While SWP machines are generally not intended to be continuously winnable by skilled players – otherwise such a player could continue to play and win and cause losses to the operator – it is sometimes possible that player skill, or using the machine in a way not anticipated by the manufacturer, can result in the game actually losing money for the operator.
 This may result in service updates by the manufacturer to close the exploit.
 Other methods to minimize losses are discussed at claw cranes.